Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 Versailles

-Le Château de Versailles is a global bucket list favorite and one of the most visited spots in Paris.
+Le Château de Versailles is a global bucket list favorite and one of the most visited spots in Paris

 Le Château de Versailles is a global bucket list favorite and one of the most visited spots in Paris.
-On the outskirts of the city, this royal chateau carries the legacy of “The Sun King,” no other than Luis XIV.
+On the outskirts of the city, this royal chateau carries the legacy of “The Sun King,” no other than Louis XIV.
 He turned his father’s humble château into a magnificent palace.
 One can perceive it as a symbol of power as he was an absolute monarch ruling over one of the 17th century’s most powerful nations.
-Versailles even served as the seat of government for a century.🌞
+Versailles even served as the seat of government for a century. 🌞

 Why visit this historic castle?
 To explore the opulent apartments of both the King and Queen, stand in awe of the Grand Chapel with its soaring arched ceiling and golden pipe organ, and be amazed by the Hall of Mirrors.

 Yet, the Palace, grand as it is, is just a fraction of the colossal estate.
-You can see also two smaller châteaus, the Grand Trianon and Petit Trianon, travel through vast gardens adorned with statues and fountains, stroll along the mile-long Grand Canal, and even encounter a replica of a quaint French village created for Marie Antoinette.
+You can see also two smaller châteaux, the Grand Trianon and Petit Trianon, travel through vast gardens adorned with statues and fountains, stroll along the mile-long Grand Canal, and even encounter a replica of a quaint French village created for Marie Antoinette.

 A special focus on the Hall of Mirrors, the absolute star of the Palace.
 When it’s fully lit, the hall gleams with the radiance of three thousand candles and is adorned with plenty of Venetian mirrors.
-Not only it is a spectacle to watch but also has a historical meaning as the site where nations signed to end the First World War.
+Not only is it a spectacle to watch but also has a historical meaning as the site where nations signed to end the First World War.

 Fun Fact: If they were to build Versailles today, it would cost two billion US dollars.
 Surprised why?
 It boasts over 700 rooms, 60 staircases, 1200 fireplaces, 400 sculptures, 1400 fountains, and 5000 separate pieces of furniture within its opulent walls. 💰